xiaoyang-sde/knowledge-base/docs/derivative/02-futures-markets.md

 ## Forward vs. Futures Contract

 - Forward
-  - Private contract bewteen two parties
+  - Private contract between two parties
   - Not standardized
   - One specified delivery date
   - The gain and loss is settled at end of contract